 - Two designated visitors/support persons will be allowed.
 Both may be present at the same time.

 - Visitation in these situations will be managed by the director of the unit and multiple visitors may be allowed.

-Visitors may enter through the Emergency Department for patients needing emergency services, or through the Main Lobby for all other visitors.
 All visitors will be screened upon entry, provided a mask and asked to perform hand hygiene.
 The mask should be worn at all times while in the facility.
 Visitors should stay in the patient room and not congregate in common areas.
-Any visitor not meeting screening criteria will not be permitted to enter the hospital.
+Any visitor not meeting screening criteria or the state mandate requirements will not be permitted to enter the hospital.